brinday/yarlagadda-etal_2022_EarthsFuture/README.md

-# Yarlagadda et al. (2022) Trade integration and climate mitigation in LAC
+# Yarlagadda et al. (2022): Trade and Climate Mitigation Interactions Create Agro-Economic Opportunities with Social and Environmental Trade-offs in Latin America and the Caribbean.

 ## Abstract